stefreschke/II-Extracted-live-map-S-Bahn-Berlin/README.md

-# Exercise for Information Integration lecture
+# Exercises for Information Integration lecture

 ## Extraction
 How to use: